 Gaining support from BBC Introducing Merseyside, and Spotify, their last two tracks, ‘So Alone’, and, ‘Lucy’, have garnered 250,000 streams.

-New track, ‘Sewn’, was the band’s first release on the back of the aforementioned singles, and is the opening track of The Jjohns debut EP which was released on Modern Sky UK.
+‘Sewn’, was the band’s first release on the back of the aforementioned singles, and is the opening track of The Jjohns debut EP which was released on Modern Sky UK.